cah9xddd/GLSL_Live/README.md

 # GLSL_Live

-This project enables live editing and rendering of GLSL fragment shaders, inspired by [ShaderToy](https://www.shadertoy.com)
+This project enables live editing and rendering of GLSL fragment shaders, inspired by [ShaderToy](https://www.shadertoy.com).

-It was created as a learning tool to explore [The book of Shaders](https://thebookofshaders.com).
+It was created as a learning tool to explore [The Book of Shaders](https://thebookofshaders.com).

 This application allows real-time interaction with GLSL shaders, providing an easy-to-use interface for testing and modifying shader code on the fly.

 ## Features
 - Real-time fragment shader editing.
 - Interactive GLSL shader rendering.
+- Uniforms passed with the same name as on ShaderToy, so you can easily copy and paste to learn.

 ## Requirements
 - CMake
-- vcpkg (for dependencies,ensure it's installed and added to the PATH)
+- vcpkg (for managing dependencies, ensure it is installed and added to your PATH)

 ## Building the Project